Paier05/SC1015-Mini-Project/README.md

 We analyse our data by using different models:<br>
 - Logistic Regression<br>
 - Random Forest<br>
-- Gradient Boosting<be>
+- Gradient Boosting<br>
+We also evaluate on the importance of features affecting the prediction of diabetes in each model and compare the accuracy of the models.

 # Results
 # Conclusion
 # What we learn from this project?
+- Impact of unbalanced dataset
 - The use of undersampling and oversampling to due with imbalance datas
-- New models for machine learning (logistic regression, random forest, ...)
+- New models for machine learning (logistic regression, random forest, gradient boosting)
 - Project contribution through GitHub
 - The impact of overfitting
 - The main factors causing diabetes, and the awareness of taking care of our health

+# Contributors
+Tan Ming Hao (@Paier05) - Data Visualisation, Exploratory Data Analysis, Overall Presentation Cho Zhi Wei (@ChoWei0310) - Data Cleaning, Exploratory Data Analysis, Overall Presentation Lai Xin Yee (@CLXYee) - Exploratory Data Analysis, Machine Learning, Feature Extraction

 # References
 - https://www.diabetesatlas.org/data/en/country/179/sg.html
 - https://www.diabetes.org.sg/about-diabetes/the-singapore-demographics-of-diabetes/